ShivenPatel19/Invoice-Extractor/README.md

 After extraction, enter specific queries in the Q&A interface to get responses based on the extracted information.

 ## File Structure
 - **invoice_app.py**: Main application code for processing invoices and handling Q&A interactions.
+Indicates a lightweight, focused application fetching only the required information.
+- **full_invoice_app.py**: Main application code for processing invoices.
+Indicates a more comprehensive application fetching all available details.
 - **requirements.txt**: List of dependencies for the project.

 ## Notes